GoogleCloudPlatform/community/tutorials/deploy-grails-to-google-cloud/index.md

        }
     }

-If the upload of an image to Google Cloud is successful, we save the reference to the media url in our domain class.
+If the upload of an image to Google Cloud is successful, save the reference to the media url in our domain class.

 Add this method to the _BookGormService_ class